Research

 The following list highlights our recent research and collaborative work.

-A. Computational tools for functional omics data
+A. Recent computational tools for functional omics data

 • ISEGnet Assessing comparative importance of DNA sequence and epigenetic modifications on gene expression using a deep convolutional neural network (Comput Struct Biotechnol J. 2022).